 ZONE: Astilbes are winter hardy in zones 3-8.

 WHEN TO PLANT Astilbes should be planted in spring, when the soil is cool and moist.
-To plant astilbes you'll need a shovel or spade, compost and all purpose fertilizer to improve the soil (optional) and astilbe plants.

 REPLACE A SHADY LAWN: Consider converting a difficult, shady lawn area into a colorful planting of shade-loving perennials.
 Astilbe are polite plants that mix well with shrubs and other perennials and they will flourish in the shade of deciduous trees.